-In the high nutrient, low chlorophyll Southern Ocean [Martin et al., 1990; de Baar et 674 al., 1995; Boyd et al., 2007, blooms are observed in satellite ocean color data occurring 675 annually downstream of Kerguelen, Crozet and the South Georgia islands.
-It is generally 676 accepted that the iron limitation prevailing across the Southern Ocean is locally overcome 677 by the horizontal advection of iron from island sources [Blain et al., 2001; Murphy et al., 678 2013; Sanial et al., 2014].
-In this study, Lagrangian particle tracking, with the NEMO 679 $1/12^{\circ}$ ocean general circulation model, was used to assess whether potential iron advec-680 tion can explain the extent of the blooms, and also their inter-annual variability over 681 the period 1998 - 2007.
-We also use the modeled circulation and diagnostic variables to 682
+In the high-nutrient, low-chlorophyll Southern Ocean [Martin et al., 1990; de Baar et al., 1995; Boyd et al., 2007], blooms are observed in satellite ocean color data occurring annually downstream of Kerguelen, Crozet, and the South Georgia Islands.
+It is generally accepted that the iron limitation prevailing across the Southern Ocean is locally overcome by the horizontal advection of iron from island sources [Blain et al., 2001; Murphy et al., 2013; Sanial et al., 2014].
+In this study, Lagrangian particle tracking, with the NEMO 1/ 12° ocean general circulation model, was used to assess whether potential iron advection can explain the extent of the blooms, and also their inter-annual variability over the period 1998-2007.
+We also use the modeled circulation and diagnostic variables to consider possible causes of bloom termination for each of the islands.